sidev86/Libft/README.md

 <h1>What you learn in this project</h1>

 - Creation of a makefile
-- Creation of library functions (string manipulation, operations on memory, lists, writing data on files)
+- Creation of library functions (string manipulation, operations on memory, linkded lists, writing data on files)
 - Improve the usage of pointers (the most difficult topic in C imo, which requires time and practice in the code to be understood better)
 - Creation and manipulation of lists (Bonus part)